-33. Professional Qualifications of the Members of the Audit Committee
+33. Professional Qualifications of each Member of the Audit Committee and Other Important Curricular Information

-The professional qualifications of the members of the Audit Committee are those described on point 19 ("Professional Qualifications of the Members of the Board of Directors").
+The professional qualifications of the members of the Audit Committee are those described in point 19 ("Professional Qualifications of the Members of the Board of Directors").